 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

-A baked vanilla donut with a powerfully vanilla flavor that will haunt you in you dream.
+These chocolate glazed donuts have a delicious light chocolate glaze that will haunt you in your dreams.
 Also vegan, dairy-free and gluten-free.

 In a Large Bowl